ucsb-ccs-computing/ucsb-ccs-computing.github.io/_alumni/tanaka_paulo.md

 CCS is the closest environment to a meritocracy that I know of.
 No idea is too right not to be challenged, no person has too big of a title not to be questioned.
 A place of constant information exchange, and cross polination between subjects.
 A college that gives you the resources for success.
-You'll have access to some of the leading Computer Science reaserchers in the nation as well as modern day legends like Jay Freeman and Brian Cox.
-Jim Rohn famously said "you're the average of the five people you spend the most time with", well that average is quite high in CCS.
+You'll have access to some of the leading Computer Science researchers in the nation as well as modern day legends like <a href="https://en.wikipedia.org/wiki/Jay_Freeman">Jay Freeman</a> and
+<a href="https://en.wikipedia.org/wiki/Brian_Fox_(computer_programmer)">Brian Fox</a>.
+Jim Rohn famously said "you're the average of the five people you spend the most time with", well
+that average is quite high in CCS.